piegope/doc/docs/en/kb/devolutions-server/how-to-articles/preventing-sql-timeouts-with-server.md

 ---
+eleventyComputed:
-title: Preventing SQL Timeouts with DVLS
+  title: Preventing SQL timeouts with {{ en.DVLS }}
 ---
 Managing a lot of entries in one single operation or having a high number of connected users could lead to SQL Timeout error messages with {{ en.DVLS }}
 The following modification on the database advanced parameters could help to prevent getting SQL Timeouts.